-The overly simplistic view that RPTs per se are wealth reducing has also made its way into the legislation in at least one jurisdiction that chose to completely ban certain types of RPTs.
-A stark example of this occurred in an amendment to the Malaysian Companies Act, which resulted in the complete ban on a significant portion of RPTs with no consideration for whether the RPTs were wealth reducing or wealth enhancing.
+the RPTs were wealth reducing or wealth enhancing.
 According to Philip TN Koh, this amendment went "too far" as it increased the cost of transactions to the extent that it would "curb entrepreneurial flair and efficiency".
 Moreover, by completely banning altogether a large swath of RPTs, the amendment appears to have prevented some efficient deals from going forward and raised the cost of transactions.
 Eventually, under strong pressure from the business community, the government repealed this ban on a significant portion of RPTs, which has been described as "convoluted, perplexing and confounding".
-107

 Taking another example of excessive stringency in RPT regulation, the company statute in India provided that material RPTs require a "majority of the minority" vote of shareholders through a special resolution, which mandates the support of shareholders holding 75% votes among those present and voting.
-However, this was found to be cumbersome and often impractical to obtain.
-Hence, the Government of India adopted a proposal to reduce the requirement to a simple majority vote (i.e., with the support of more than 50% votes among shareholders present and voting).
-Likewise, the requirement of obtaining the approval of the audit committee for individual RPTs was found to be burdensome, and hence the possibility of an audit committee providing an omnibus approval for a series of transactions was introduced.
+However, this was found to be cumbersome and often impractical to obtain, due to which the Government of India adopted a proposal to reduce the requirement to a simple majority vote (i.e., with the support of more than 50% votes among shareholders present and voting).
+Likewise, the requirement of obtaining the approval of the audit committee for individual RPTs was found to be burdensome, due to which the possibility of an audit committee providing an omnibus approval for a transaction or series of transactions was introduced.
 These moves have received acceptance of the business community in India.